nfdi4plants/ARC-specification/ARC specification.md

     - Data nodes in `isa.assay.xlsx` files: The path MAY be specified relative to the `dataset` sub-folder of the assay.
     - Data nodes in `isa.study.xlsx` files: The path MAY be specified relative to the `resources` sub-folder of the study.

-- `Public constraint`: The located resource MUST be publicly accessible and retreivable using a standardised communications protocol (see [FAIR A1.1](https://www.go-fair.org/fair-principles/a1-1-protocol-open-free-universally-implementable/)).
+- `Public constraint`: The located resource MUST be publicly accessible and retrievable using a standardized communications protocol (see [FAIR A1.1](https://www.go-fair.org/fair-principles/a1-1-protocol-open-free-universally-implementable/)).

   - The `URL pattern`, which is universally applicable and MUST be used to specify path locations anywhere on the web, given the following formatting constraints:
     - The string MUST follow the [URI Syntax Specification (rfc3986)](https://datatracker.ietf.org/doc/html/rfc3986#section-1.1.3).